rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 Ever wondered why laugh tracks are added in sitcoms.
 Because our brains short-circuit through imitation, and find stuff funny, which is not.

-See on youtube "laugh track removed" videos
+See on Youtube "laugh track removed" videos

 Other examples of copying behavior:
 - "salting" donation boxes with some initial money